floorin/oracle_php/README.md

 # Lighweight library to work with oracle using php
 ## Automatically detects the columns of the table

-*Of course, you need to have enabled OCI8 php extension.
-The library is under development and the goal is to be ready until December 1, 2019 + Wiki pages.*
+*Of course, you need to have enabled OCI8 php extension.*

 See wiki page for documentation. https://github.com/floorin/oracle_php/wiki